 Making sure wheel mounting nuts (lug nuts) on trailer wheels are tight and properly torqued is an important responsibility that trailer owners and users need to understand and practice.
 Inadequate and/or inappropriate wheel nut torque (tightness) is a major cause of lug nuts loosening in service.
-Loose lug nuts can rapidly lead to a wheel separation resulting in potentially serious safety consequences.
-See torque pattern in the Section 8 - Maintenance for tightening sequence, and follow torque specifications in Section 4 - Floor Plans and Specifications.
+Loose lug nuts can rapidly lead to a wheel separation resulting in potentially serious safety consequences; see Lug Nut Torquing on page 8-8; see Specification Chart on page 4-3.